OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 ### Literature

 This notes aims to review SOTA first-order optimization algorithms convergence results.
-In
+In fact there already appeared several great works for a comprehensive review on optimization algorithm from different perspectives.
+Maybe one of the most prodominant ones is the review by Ruder<d-cite key="ruder2016overview"></d-cite>, which received more than 10k citations according to Google Scholar.
+This work reviewed algorithm design of gradient descent (GD), stochastic gradient descent (SGD) and their variants, especially those commonly used in machine learning community like AdaGrad<d-cite key="duchi2011adaptive"></d-cite> and Adam<d-cite key="kingma2014adam"></d-cite>.

 content, papers, blogs,